fazakbaribeni/to-do-list-app/README.md

 2- Run `composer install`

+3- Run "php artisan migrate" to create the database tables for the task table

-3- Access the site if your url matches here or your own development setup-> https://todo-app.test/
+4- Access the site if your url matches here or your own development setup-> https://todo-app.test/

 Any questions feel free to get in touch.